-GCP offers two types of VPC networks, determined by their subnet creation mode:
+Google Cloud offers two types of VPC networks, determined by their subnet creation mode:

-When an auto mode network is created, one subnet from each region is automatically created within it.
-These automatically created subnets use a set of predefined IP ranges which fit within the
+When an auto mode VPC network is created, one subnet from each region is automatically created within it.
+These automatically created subnets use a set of predefined IPv4 ranges that fit within the

-You can disable the creation of default networks by
+You can disable the creation of default networks by creating an organization

 Projects that inherit this policy won't have a default network.

-Considerations for auto mode networks
+Considerations for auto mode VPC networks

-Auto mode networks are easy to set up and use, and they are well suited for use cases with these attributes:
+Auto mode VPC networks are easy to set up and use, and they are well suited for use cases with these attributes:

 Having subnets automatically created in each region is useful.